cornernote/yii-audit-module/README.md

 // or by using the model_name and model_id
 // $this->renderPartial('audit.views.field.__field', array('model_name' => 'Post', 'model_id' => 123, 'field' => 'status'));
 ```

-## Todo

-- Create crud based around `CDbLogRoute` and update documentation to explain how to perform and track logging.

 ## License